leviathenator/bootstrap-ajax-dynamic-modals/README.md

-# bootstrap-ajax-dynamic-modals
+# Dynamodal
+Bootstrap Dynamic Modal Loader
-Loads &amp; fires Bootstrap modal windows from dynamic HTML templates using jQuery
+Loads &amp; opens Bootstrap modal windows from dynamic HTML templates using jQuery.
+Contains an onClick event handler and a programatic event handler to allow you to call dynamic modal from inside anywhere.

+# Methods
+dynamodal.initM